Scholarships for

 - Declare a grade level, which is used to determine student eligibility and scholarship values.

-- Withdraw as a full-time public or private school student or terminate a home education program with their school district and enroll as a PEP student with Step Up For Students.
+- Withdraw as a full-time public school student or terminate a home education program with their school district and enroll as a PEP student with Step Up For Students.

 There are no specific hourly requirements for students, and parents are not required to keep a record of the number of instructional hours/days.